 California legislation (SB1247), effective January 2015, requires the following notice to prospective degree program students:

 This institution is approved by the Bureau for Private Postsecondary Education to offer degree programs.
 To continue to offer degree programs, this institution must meet the following requirements:

 - Become institutionally accredited by an accrediting agency recognized by the United States Department of Education with the scope of the accreditation covering at least one degree program.

 - Achieve accreditation candidacy or pre-accreditation, as defined in regulations, by July1, 2017 and full accreditation by July 1, 2020.

 If this institution stops pursuing accreditation it must:

 - Stop all enrollment in its degree programs, and

 - Provide a teach-out to finish the educational program or provide a refund.

 An institution that fails to comply with accreditation requirements by the required dates shall have its approval to offer degree programs automatically suspended.

-The Sanville Institute was granted eligibility to apply for initial accreditation by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) in 2015.
-A determination of eligibility is not a formal status with WSCUC, nor does it ensure eventual accreditation; it is a preliminary finding that the institution is potentially accreditable and can proceed to be reviewed for initial accreditation with WSCUC.
-The Sanville Institute’s first site visit for achieving initial accreditation took place in 2017.
+The Sanville Institute was granted eligibility to apply for initial accreditation by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) in 2015, and withdrew from the WSCUC accreditation process in August 2018 due to the institute’s pending closure in December, 2018.
 Questions about eligibility may be directed to the Sanville Institute or to WSCUC at www.wascsenior.org or at 510-748-9001.